 America Reads Challenge

-- A Scottsdale Community College student who has been awarded Federal Work Study Funds may be a possible candidate to participate in the America Reads Program.
-As a program participant, students will be able to tutor children in reading at local elementary schools or agencies.
+A Scottsdale Community College student who has been awarded Federal Work Study Funds may be a possible candidate to participate in America Reads Program.
+As program participants, students will be able to tutor children in reading at local elementary schools or agencies.
 Students will need to commit approximately 10 - 20 hours per week, which would include weekly training sessions.

 Program requirements are as follows: